janboode/2019-basic-react-boilerplate/README.md

 ### Contains:
 - **webpack: ^4.39.1**

-   To do this and that
+   To do this and that and the other.

 - webpack-cli: ^3.3.6,
 - webpack-dev-server: ^3.7.2,